 A light jacket is also a good idea if it is a cooler day, since the ocean breeze can be a little chilly.
 And, of course, never forget your water, snacks and camera.
 Hanger is the enemy to any good day of adventure!

-Other Nearby Hikes
+Other Nearby Hikes in Acadia

 After walking along the tops of the cliffs, you will arrive at the iconic Thunder Hole.
 This spot gets you right next to the ocean, making the platform rumble when the waves are really powerful.
 Although, the waves weren’t crashing as much as we’d have liked during our visit, this was still a beautiful area.
 We were told that the best time to go is two hours before high tide.